Jerry Mallo

-Jerry Isaac Mallo (born 20 July 1994) is a Nigerian fabrication engineer, inventor, and entrepreneur.
-He is the founder and CEO of "'Bennie Technologies Ltd'", also known as Bennie Automobile, and is best known for creating the "'Bennie Purrie'", Nigeria's first carbon-fibre sports car, which he unveiled in November 2019.
-He also developed prototype ventilators during the COVID-19 pandemic to help alleviate shortages of medical equipment and in 2021 he was recognised for his entrepreneurship at the 16th edition of The Future Awards Africa and winner of Nigeria maiden edition of The National Micro, Small and Medium Enterprise Awards in Nigeria.
+Jerry Isaac Mallo (born 20 July 1994) is a Nigerian engineer, inventor, and entrepreneur.
+He is the founder and CEO of "Bennie Technologies Ltd", also known as Bennie Automobile, and is best known for creating the "'Bennie Purrie'", Nigeria's first carbon-fibre sports car, which he unveiled in November 2019.

+He also developed prototype ventilators during the COVID-19 pandemic to help alleviate shortages of medical equipment.

+In 2021 he was recognised for his entrepreneurship at the 16th edition of The Future Awards Africa and winner of Nigeria maiden edition of The National Micro, Small and Medium Enterprise Awards in Nigeria.

 Early life and education

 Jerry was born in Kunet, Bokkos LGA, Plateau State, Nigeria in 1994, where he developed an early interest in mechanics in a farming community with limited resources.
 As a child, he experimented with discarded materials to build tools and machines, including a maize thresher during junior secondary school and a basic car after graduation.
 He briefly studied mechanical engineering at the University of Nigeria, Nsukka, before leaving to focus on practical innovation.
 A sponsorship later enabled him to train in automotive engineering at the University of Hertfordshire in the UK.